Open Theism Bible Verses in 33 Categories

 The Top Seven Categories of Verses that Don’t Exist: Hear the seven categories of non-existent verses discussed in Will Duffy's opening statement from his first debate with CARM's Calvinist theologian Matt Slick.
-If the future were settled, the many passages that could exist and that many believers are led to believe actually do exist, but don't, would include verses that say:
+If the future were settled, the many passages that could exist, and the many passages that believers are led to believe actually do exist, but don't, could include verses that say:

 - That God is outside of Time (timeless, in an eternal now, not was nor will be but only is, has no past, has no future)